SCCapstone/TODOTeamName/README.md

 The first command will create the database tables, including where your user info will be stored.
 The second command will prompt you to create a log in info.

+To set up the database, you will need to run the database creation script by executing the following in the console.
+Make sure that you've added Postgres to your PATH psql databasecreation.sql

 ## Running

 To launch the server you need to type: